Zhao Wei: Blacklisted (2021–present)

 In April 2024, the Beijing Fourth Intermediate People's Court froze the shares of Zhao's company, He Bao Entertainment Group Co., Ltd., totaling 5 million RMB.
 The freeze remains in effect until 10 April 2027.
 Zhao, who had been a shareholder in as many as 17 companies spanning industries, kept only one studio under her name by June 2024, with her investment and business footprint significantly reduced.
 In August, Douban allowed searches for her name again.

 Zhao's Weibo account remained inactive for more than three years until 4 December 2024, when she posted a tribute to Chiung Yao, the showrunner of My Fair Princess, who had died by suicide earlier that day.
 Zhao's return to Weibo trended on the platform's hotlist until the main hashtag was removed.
 On 28 December, Zhao's divorce announcement trended on the hotlist, without the hashtag being removed.
 Hunan Economic Television, the original mainland Chinese producer and broadcaster of My Fair Princess before merging into Hunan Television as a subsidiary channel, held its New Year's Eve Gala as an offline event at Changsha Window of the World, featuring footage of Zhao from the show on a large screen on stage.

+On 17 December 2025, Zhao appeared via a phone call in the Taobao livestream room of her winery, Château Monlot.
+On the night of 30 December, she appeared on camera in the same livestream room before the stream was taken down for approximately ten minutes.
+Zhao later stated in a fan club chat group that she would refrain from participating in similar livestreams in the future.

+In March 2026, No Other Love, a film Zhao had directed ten years earlier, was released under a new Chinese title, Feng Mi De Zhen (蜂蜜的针 (The Honey Sting)), with its English title unchanged but the director credit altered from Zhao to producer Yuan Mei.